 Driving while impaired by drugs or alcohol is a recipe for disaster in any traffic situation.
 When the impaired driver is behind the wheel of a fully loaded 18-wheeler, the results can be absolutely devastating.
-Under Colorado and Federal law, any time a commercial truck is involved in an injury-related crash, a post-accident alcohol and drug test must be conducted.
+Under Colorado and Federal law, any time a commercial truck is involved in an injury-related crash, the driver must get a post-accident alcohol and drug test.
 The results of this test can be particularly incriminating to the trucking company and driver and can also lead to a claim for punitive damages.

 The following is a list of commonly used intoxicating substances:

 - Prescription medications, including painkillers such as Percocet and Vicodin as well as muscle relaxants like Xanax and Valium